Diseases and conditionsKidney & Urinary tract

 2. Anatomy:

-In women, the urethra is shorter and closer to the anus, which makes it easier for bacteria to enter the urinary tract.
+In women, the urethra is shorter.
+It is also closer to the anus.
+This structure makes it easier for bacteria to enter the urinary tract.
 This anatomical factor increases the susceptibility to UTIs.

 3. Urinary Tract Obstructions:

-Any condition that obstructs or blocks the normal flow of urine, such as kidney stones, enlarged prostate in men, or urinary tract abnormalities, can increase the risk of UTIs.
+Any condition can increase the risk of UTIs.
+This occurs if it obstructs or blocks the normal flow of urine.
+This includes conditions like kidney stones, an enlarged prostate in men, or urinary tract abnormalities.
 Obstructions can interfere with the complete emptying of the bladder, allowing bacteria to multiply and cause infection.

 4. Weak Immune System: